 Discovery of the island is attributed to Captain Frederick Hasselborough of the brig Perseverance who sighted it on 11 July 1810 during a sealing voyage out of Sydney.
 He may have been preceded by Polynesians or other earlier visitors - he recorded seeing a wreck "of ancient design" on the island.
 Hasselborough named the place after the then Governor of New South Wales, Lachlan Macquarie.

 Hasselborough's main interest was in the enormous numbers of seals on the island - especially fur seals, estimated at the time to number between 200,000 and 400,000.
 The commercial reaction to his discovery was immediate: during the first 18 months of commercial operations at least 120,000 fur seals were killed for their skins and ten years later the population was almost wiped out.

 With the fur seal population unable to support the skin industry, the focus of commercial activity turned to the elephant seals whose blubber contained oil that then had widespread commercial use.
 By the mid-1840s numbers of elephant seals had been reduced by 70 percent.

 Commercial exploitation then turned to the island's prolific penguin population.
-Whilst not as valuable as seal oil, penguin oil at least had the advantage of being relatively easy to obtain.
+While not as valuable as seal oil, penguin oil at least had the advantage of being relatively easy to obtain.
 After the king penguin colony at Lusitania Bay was devastated by this activity, attention turned to the royal penguins at The Nuggets.
 At the peak of the industry in 1905, the plant established here could process 2000 penguins at one time with each penguin producing about half a litre of oil.

 During this period a dispute between the colonies of Tasmania and New Zealand about sovereignty over the island was resolved in Tasmania's favour.
 Macquarie Island is now part of Tasmania's Huon Municipality.